ajramos/cloud-certs/gcp-pcne-cert.md

 - **Centralized connectivity management:** Create and manage complex topologies (hub-and-spoke, mesh, etc.) from a single place.
 - **Hybrid and multi-cloud support:** Integrate on-premises, other clouds, and multiple GCP VPCs.
-- **Spokes:** Attachments to the hub, such as VPN tunnels, VLAN attachments (Interconnect), Router Appliances, or VPC spokes.
+- **Spokes:** Attachments to the hub, two types:
+    1) A VPC Network (VPC Spoke)
+    2) Hybrid Spoke
+        - HA  VPN tunnels
+        - VLAN attachments (Interconnect)
+        - Router Appliances (image of a NCC partner or your custom image)
 - **Visualization:** Provides a graphical view of your network topology and traffic flows.

 ## Common Topologies

+### Hub-and-spoke
+- There are three ways in GCP to create a hub-and-spoke:
+    1) VPC Network Peering (efficient and low latency)
+    2) Cloud VPN (flexible, higher latency, add'al config)
+    3) **Network Connectiviy Center**
-- **Hub-and-spoke:** Central hub VPC connects to multiple spoke VPCs or on-premises networks.
-Simplifies routing and security.
+- Central hub VPC connects to multiple spoke VPCs or on-premises networks.
+- Simplifies routing and security

+#### Caveats
+- IP addresses spaces between the hub, spoke and on-prem don't overlap
+- IPv6 is not supported
+- Privately used public IPs (PUPIs) are not supported

+### Mesh
-- **Mesh:** All networks are interconnected, but this can be complex to manage at scale.
+- All networks are interconnected, but this can be complex to manage at scale.
+- Two types: 1) Fully mesh or 2) Partial mesh
+- Benefits:
+    - High availability and resilience, ideal for mission critical apps
+    - Improved performance, better load balancing and reduce network congestion
+    - Not having a central point of failure helps security

+### Mirrored
+- Creating a replica of your network infra in another env or region. (e.g. for DR, testing and dev, global workload distribution)

+### Gating topologies
+- fine-grained control over data movement between your cloud and external resources, ensuring security and compliance
+- Types:
+    - Gated egress: Controls outbound traffic from the cloud.
+    - Gated ingress: Controls inbound traffic to the cloud.
+    - Gated ingress and egress: Controls inbound and outbound traffic between hybrid and multi-cloud environments.

 ## Example Use Cases

 - Centralizing connectivity between multiple VPCs and on-premises networks.
 - Simplifying management of hybrid and multi-cloud architectures.
 - Enabling transitive routing between VPCs (which is not possible with VPC peering alone).

 ## Reference